Search This Blog

 Simon W. Rosendale continued to serve in his appointed position as Albany’s assistant district attorney for four years, but in 1868, he decided to move into elective politics and accepted the nomination of the local Democratic Party as its candidate for recorder, a judicial position hearing criminal and civil matters along with some administrative responsibilities.
 Rosendale won the election with what a newspaper later described as “one of the largest majorities recorded up to that time for a Democratic candidate.”[26]
 Rosendale’s administration of justice drew quick praise from the Albany press, one journal rejoicing that “the spirit of lawlessness and rowdyism has received a check by the fearless manner in which Recorder Rosendale has administered justice.
 Acting entirely independent of all party considerations and political influences, he has meted out punishment to all offenders in a manner entitling him to the praise and respect of every law-abiding citizen.”[27]

-Faced in late 1874 with charges of fraud and embezzlement, M. K. Cohen adopted a popular strategy of his time: he decided to go west, abandoning his bail money along with his wife and five children.
-By 1880, he had created a new life for himself in San Francisco, but he was still apparently engaged in activities recalling his recent Albany misadventures.
+Faced in late 1874 with fraud charges and embezzlement, M. K. Cohen adopted a popular strategy: he decided to go west, abandoning his bail money and his wife and five children.
+By 1880, he had created a new life in San Francisco, but he was still apparently engaged in activities recalling his recent Albany misadventures.
 On January 15, 1880, a Sacramento newspaper reported that the previous day, a police officer from San Francisco had arrived in town “and arrested a peddler named H. K. Cohen upon a warrant charging him with embezzlement…” The pair was scheduled to return to San Francisco the following day.[32]
 Later that same year, in about August, Cohen experienced another encounter with San Francisco lawmen, although, on this occasion, he was evidently blameless.
 Likely with a mind to the approaching November presidential election, the German-born Cohen went to the city’s registrar's office to register to vote.
 Claiming that he had lost his naturalization papers, he provided the place (Albany) and year (1860) he had become an American citizen.
 A month or so later, Cohen returned to the registrar's office and was told by an official, according to one account, “that he had written to Albany and received information that no man named Meyer K. Cohen had ever been registered in 1863.
-Mr. Cohen informed him that 1860 was the date given, which, upon examination of the books, was found to be correct.
+Mr. Cohen informed him that 1860 was the date given, which was found to be correct upon examination of the books.
 Deputy Holmes profusely apologized for his little mistake, and Mr. Cohen returned to his place of business with the assurance that there would be no further trouble.”[33]
 However, In October, according to this same account, Cohen was informed by another official that he was under arrest “for fraudulent registration and must give bonds or go to jail.
 He was finally released on his own recognizance after refusing to furnish bail.”
-The San Francisco Examiner commented editorially (although within its news article) that this was “a clear case of attempted bulldozing, and it is said that there will be a systematic attempt made by the Federal election officials to prevent naturalized citizens from voting.”[34]
+The San Francisco Examiner commented editorially (although within its news article) that this was “a clear case of attempted bulldozing.
+It is said that there will be a systematic attempt made by the Federal election officials to prevent naturalized citizens from voting.”[34]
 In the meantime, though, Cohen had successfully registered to vote on 28 September 1880 as Mayer Kallmann Cohen, a shirt manufacturer living at 331 Kearny Street in San Francisco.[35]
 Of interest, on 11 June 1880, in that year’s federal census, Cohen still listed himself as married, more than five years after leaving his family in Albany.[36]

 After serving two years in the Canon City prison, Cohen saw a chance for freedom, thanks to the arguments of three attorneys before Colorado’s highest court.
 The court began its review of the case by recalling Cohen’s indictment, that he “did counterfeit and forge the handwriting of another, to-wit, Lawsha Brothers, to a certain promissory note of the date of January 3, 1882, for the sum of $460…”[41] Cohen’s trio of lawyers presented several challenges to Cohen’s conviction and, crucially, the Supreme Court accepted one of them: that the trial judge had neglected to instruct the jurors that to convict Cohen, they had to believe his “signing was forged or counterfeited, and with intent to damage or defraud some person.”[42]
 The court filed its ruling on 14 March 1884, reversing Cohen’s conviction and remanding him for a new trial.
 In June, a Silverton judge ordered the sheriff to retrieve Cohen from the penitentiary while the town’s citizens were already circulating a petition arguing that Cohen’s two years behind bars was sufficient for his crime and that the prosecutor should abandon any further legal action against him.[43]

-In 1889, a new chapter opened in Cohen’s life with the founding of an amateur band in Silverton, the "Rainbow Cornet Band," commonly known as the "Rainbows."
+In 1889, a new chapter opened in Cohen’s life with founding an amateur band in Silverton, the "Rainbow Cornet Band," commonly known as the "Rainbows."
 The amateur musical group played locally on various occasions and traveled for a concert in nearby Durango, Colorado.
 In March 1890, the ensemble, dressed in their newly arrived uniforms, gathered at Silverton’s Grand Hotel to honor their president, M. K. Cohen, on what was described as his 51st birthday.
 “Mr. Cohen thanked the boys in a few well-chosen words,” according to a Silverton newspaper, “complimented the boys on their natty appearance and invited them upstairs where a very nice supper had been spread.
-Jack Sinclair proposed Cohen’s health, and the boys drank one another’s health and talked over the Durango trip and had a good time generally.”[65]
+Jack Sinclair proposed Cohen’s health, and the boys drank one another’s health, talked over the Durango trip, and generally had a good time.”[65]

 Simon W. Rosendale never regarded his Jewish identity as an issue.
 What became an issue for him was the evolution of the perception of the Jewish identity in the early years of the new century.
 In 1896, the Hungarian-born journalist Theodor Herzl published a pamphlet urging the establishment of an independent Jewish state in Palestine and followed that the next year by convening the First Zionist Conference in Basel, Switzerland.
 That led eventually, in 1917, to Britain’s Balfour Declaration calling for a "national home for the Jewish people."
 In 1918, Rosendale published his response to Zionism, declaring, “We are Jews by religion only.
 Religious faiths, beliefs, and affiliations are and should be kept separate and apart from nationalism.
 Palestinian nationalism is not a dogma or doctrine of the Jewish religion.”
 Rosendale continued, “We are American citizens of the Jewish faith and as such cannot but oppose any movement for the creation of a state predicated on religious belief or affiliations.”[91]
 But a few months later, U.S. President Woodrow Wilson, in a letter to Rabbi Stephen S. Wise, a prominent American Zionist, expressed satisfaction “in the progress of the Zionist movement in the